petercz1/UK_property_mapping/README.md

 ## prerequizits

-This was built on Ubuntu 19.04 and php 7.3 but any box running php 7.x (with php-7.x-xmlshould be fine
+This was built on Ubuntu 19.04 and php 7.3 but any box running php 7.x (with php-7.x-xml and php7.x-curlshould be fine

 ## how to install